 Alice Osman's practice focuses on the representation of sovereign States and private clients in investor-State arbitrations and international commercial arbitrations.

 Following her LLM studies, Ms. Osman interned for the Permanent Mission of New Zealand to the United Nations, and carried out research on international human rights law, investor-State arbitration, and disarmament law at an international NGO and institutes based in Columbia University and Harvard Law School.

 - The Kingdom of Thailand in an investor-state arbitration initiated by Australian claimants in relation to a gold mining project (UNCITRAL).

-- Heavy equipment manufacturer in an arbitration initiated by a commercial partner concerning white collar crime allegations (ad hoc, London).
+- Heavy equipment manufacturer in an arbitration against a BVI company concerning the sale and charter of a drill ship (ad hoc, London).